The Public-Private Partnership Law Review: Portugal

-In general, any amendments to the PPP concession contracts should be subject to the procedures set out in Decree Law 111/2012 of 23 May 2012 (as amended by Decree Law 170/2019, of 4 December 2019).
-These procedures include the creation of a negotiation committee to prepare and execute the negotiations with the private partner to reach a new agreement, which will be subject to a final report and approval process by the Council of Ministers or by the regional government members responsible for Finance and sectorial authority.
-Other adjustment mechanisms not focused particularly on the payments are also set out, as is the geographic area the clinical services should encompass under hospital PPP projects.
+In general, any amendments to PPP concession contracts should be subject to the procedures set out in Decree Law 111/2012 of 23 May 2012 (as amended by Decree Law 170/2019 of 4 December 2019).
+These procedures include the creation of a negotiation committee to prepare and execute the negotiations with the private partner to reach a new agreement, which will be subject to a final report and approval process by the Council of Ministers or by the regional government members responsible for finance and sectorial authority.
+Other adjustment mechanisms not focused particularly on payments are also set out, as is the geographic area the clinical services should encompass under hospital PPP projects.
 In fact, subject to certain constraints, the public health authority can modify the reference area for each type of medical treatment merely by a decision to be notified to the private partner.

 v Ownership of underlying assets

-Other than assets in the public domain (e.g., the hydric domain, mineral resources, roads, railways) which may not be appropriated by private entities, the ownership of land or other assets may be acquired by the private partner.
+Other than assets in the public domain (e.g., the hydric domain, mineral resources, roads, railways), which may not be appropriated by private entities, the ownership of land or other assets may be acquired by the private partner.